Geri McGee

-Geraldine "Geri" McGee (May 16, 1936 – November 9, 1982) was an American model and Las Vegas showgirl.
+Geraldine McGee (May 16, 1936 – November 9, 1982) was an American model and Las Vegas showgirl.
 Her involvement with casinos and criminal activity in Las Vegas, along with that of her husband Frank "Lefty" Rosenthal, was chronicled in Martin Scorsese's film Casino (1995).
-The screenplay for Casino was written by Nicholas Pileggi and Scorsese, based on Pileggi's biography about McGee and Rosenthal titled Casino: Love and Honor in Las Vegas.
-Sharon Stone portrayed McGee in the film, with the character's name changed to "Ginger McKenna", and Stone was nominated for the Academy Award for Best Actress for her performance.

 Personal life and career

 Geraldine McGee was born in Los Angeles, the daughter of Leona "Alice" (née Pollock) and Roy McGee.
 Her parents married in 1931 and later divorced.
 She had a sister, Barbara.

 McGee grew up near Sherman Oaks, California, and graduated from Van Nuys High School in the year 1954.
 Her aunt Naomi Ingram inherited a large amount of money upon the death of her husband O.W.
 Ingram, whose family owned land in Georgia.
 Ingram offered to send McGee to Woodbury Business School, where she had sent McGee's sister Barbara.
 McGee told her aunt she did not want to attend Woodbury but would rather attend a different school, and her aunt refused to pay for any other school but Woodbury.
 McGee instead began working in office jobs during the day, and looked for contests and modeling jobs on the side.

 In high school, McGee met an older student named Lenny Marmor, and the two later became inseparable.
 Marmor recognized McGee's looks and talent, and he began entering her in swimsuit and dance contests, where she often took home prizes.
 After they graduated from high school, the couple had a daughter, Robin Marmor, born in 1958.

 Soon, Lenny Marmor convinced McGee to move to Las Vegas for more opportunities.
 Marmor stayed in the city of Los Angeles, and McGee and her daughter moved to Las Vegas.
 McGee's mother Alice, now separated from Roy McGee, moved to Las Vegas to take care of Robin while McGee was working.
 Alice suffered from some mental illness, which put a strain on Geri and her daughter's home life.